Six Foot Track Marathon

 Katoomba, Australia • 14 Mar 2026

-Race entry will open on Monday, 17 November 2025.
-Registration options listed for 2026 included preferred entry, lottery entry, and deferred entry from 2025, with a stated registration fee of $240 (prices shown as inclusive of mandatory charges).
-The event does not operate a wait list, and entries may not be sold or transferred under the race rules.
+Race administration includes entry categories such as preferred entry, lottery entry and deferred entry from the previous year.
+The event does not operate a wait list and entries may not be sold or transferred in accordance with race rules.
 Race partners and sponsors named for the event include Sydney Striders, the RFS, Tailwind Nutrition, Blue Mountains Running Co., and Camelbak.
-Visit the organization's website for the most recent information.

 Race information